-Parameter values and their link to the artificial genome for the past tense network
+1.4 Parameter values and their link to the artificial genome for the phonology-tophonology network

-For the basic past tense network, the total of number of genes used to encode the value of the 14 computational parameters was 126 (or two copies of 63) as follows - hidden units: 10; temperature: 10; noise: 8; learning rate: 12; momentum: 8; weight variance: 8; architecture: 6; learning algorithm: 4; nearest neighbor threshold: 10; pruning onset epoch: 10; pruning probability: 8; pruning threshold: 10; weight decay: 10; sparseness: 12 (total 126 bits).

-Figure 2 plots the range of values for each parameter against their target frequency of occurrence in the population.
-The translation of a genome into a parameter set was implemented by assigning alleles the value of 1 or 0, and then deriving the total for all the genes influencing the parameter.
+For the phonology-to-phonology network, the total of number of genes used to encode the value of the 14 computational parameters was 126 (or two copies of 63) as follows - hidden units: 10; temperature: 10; noise: 8; learning rate: 12; momentum: 8; weight variance: 8; architecture: 6; learning algorithm: 4; nearest neighbour threshold: 10; pruning onset epoch: 10; pruning probability: 8; pruning threshold: 10; weight decay: 10; sparseness: 12 (total 126 bits).
+Figure 3 plots the range of values for each parameter against their target frequency of occurrence in the population.
+The translation of a genome into a parameter set was implemented by assigning alleles the value of 1 or 0, and then deriving the total for all the genes influencing the parameter (thereby ensuring additivity).
 The parameter value was calculated from the total using a lookup table, created by hand for each parameter to reflect the range of values identified during the calibration stage.
-The lookup tables for the 14 parameters (in the Wide Genetic used) condition used in the association simulations are shown below.
+The lookup tables for the 14 parameters (in the Wide Genetic) condition are shown below.